-PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS 1.
-Depending on when reported (immediate vs. delayed report), institution will provide reporting party with access to medical care.
-The preponderance of the evidence Warning or Reprimand 1 Institution will assess immediate safety needs of reporting party. standard.
-Disciplinary Probation 3.
-Institution will assist reporting party with contacting local police if they request and they will be provided with contact information for local police department.
-Disciplinary Suspension 4.
-Institution will provide reporting party with referrals to on-and off-campus mental health providers.
-Disciplinary Expulsion 5. р т т т т т т т т т т т т т т т т т т т (Defined by the such as changes in class schedule, "No Contact" directive between both parties.
-Disciplinary Action 6.
-Section of the Student Trespass Warning Notice" to responding party, if deemed appropriate.
-Handbook) Institution will provide written instructions on how to apply for a protective order.
-8. Institution will provide a copy of the Sexual Misconduct Protocol to the reporting party and inform the reporting party regarding time frames for inquiry, investigation and resolution.
-9. or not the responding party will be administratively charged and what the outcome of the hearing is.
-10. Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
+PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS 2.
+3. 4.
+6. 7.
+8. 9.
+Depending on when reported (immediate vs. delayed report), institution will provide the Complaint with access to medical care.
+Institution will assess immediate safety needs of reporting party.
+Institution will assist the Complainant with contacting local police if they request and they will be provided with contact information for local police department.
+Institution will provide the Complainant with referrals to on-and off-campus mental health providers.
+Institution will assess need to implement interim or long-term protective measures such as changes in class schedule, "No Contact" directive between both parties.
+Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
+Institution will provide written instructions on how to apply for a protective order.
+Institution will provide a copy of the Sexual Misconduct Protocol to the Complainant and inform the Complainant regarding time frames for inquiry, investigation and resolution.
+Institution will inform the Complainant of the outcome of the investigation, whether or not the responding party will be administratively charged and what the outcome of the hearing is.
+Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
+The preponderance of the evidence standard.
+Warning or Reprimand Restitution Scholastic Penalties Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion Deferred Suspension Disciplinary Expulsion Loss of Privileges Administrative Withdrawal Educational Disciplinary Sanctions Revocation of Admission and or Degree/Certificate Withholding Degree/Certificate No Trespass Order No Contact Order No Communication Order Withhold Official Records (Defined by the Disciplinary Action Section of the Student Handbook)

-"Education is the most powerful weapon which you can use to change the world." ~ Nelson Mandela
+"Education is the most powerful weapon which you can use to change the world." $\sim$ Nelson Mandela